 It should be noted that the information in this statement on the Scheme's buyout position is provided to help you understand the financial security of your benefits and the financial implications of the 2030 funding target in the Funding Agreement.
-Its inclusion does not imply that the Employer is thinking of winding up the Scheme prior to 2030, nor that the Employer is likely to become insolvent.
+Its inclusion does not imply that the Employers are thinking of winding up the Scheme prior to 2030, nor that the Employers are likely to become insolvent.